aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 ![](./prototype_chains.png)

 Searching members will go through this chain.
 For example, when `book1.toString()` is called, the search must go deeper into the prototype to resolve the object member `toString`.
 Therefore, deeper the search go into, more overhead will be taken to complete this search.
+Just keep in mind that the process of looking up an instance member is still more expensive than accessing data from a literal or a local variable.

+#### Nested Members

+Nested members are normally seen in JavaScirpt, which we will use `.` notation to access like `window.location.href`.
+Each time a dot is encountered, the JavaScript engine will go through the object member resolution process.
+Obviously, the deeper the nested member, the slower the data is accessed.
+It means that, `location.href` is always faster than `window.loation.href`, which is faster than `window.location.href.toString()`.

+In some cases, we will use `[]` to access members of an object.
+Here is a point we should know:

+> In most browsers, there is no discernible(明顯的) difference between using `[]` and `.`.
+However, in Safari, `.` notation is consistently faster than using `[]`.